Karrthik-Arya/wncc-website.github.io/_pages/event/game-development.md

         <br>
         Hello coders,
 <br><br>
-Have you imagined what it would feel like to mould your reality as you see fit?
-Or perhaps create a whole new one that defies the laws of physics?
-Now, certainly it isn't possible in the real world; but you, as programmers, equipped with the right tools, can actually do so in the virtual world.
-To get you started with how you'd go about doing it, WnCC brings to you a workshop on Game Development!
+Many of you must have played classic hit games such as NFS, GTA, Angry Birds etc. Ever wondered how these games were created in the first place?
+Welcome to the fascinating world of Game Dev, a highly creative, competitive, and fun industry!
+WnCC conducted a session to give the students an exposure to this field.

 <br><br>
-    The sessions will be conducted by Mr Prabhat Singh, and will cover topics from Game Design, C# programming and Networking, using Unity, a leading Game Engine widely used by both novice and professional Game Developers.
-The workshop is intended to familiarize newbie enthusiasts with the basics of Game Development; and the best thing, there are <b>No Prerequisites</b> (other than CS101).
-We will also be organising a hackathon wherein you'll be building your own Android Game.
-The best entries will be published on Play Store for the world to see your creativity!
+    The session was conducted by Mr Prabhat Singh, and covered topics ranging from Game Design, C# programming and Networking, using Unity, a leading Game Engine widely used by both novice and professional Game Developers.
+The workshop intended to familiarize newbie enthusiasts with the basics of Game Development; and the best thing, there were No Prerequisites (other than CS101).
+We also organised a hackathon where participants built their own Android Game.
+The best entries were published on Play Store for the world to see!
     </p>
 </div>
 {% endif %}